jsayol/dart-tmdb/README.md

 ```

-If you still don't have a session ID for the user you want to authenticate you can easily obtain one using the `login` method.
+If you don't have a session ID for the user you want to authenticate you can easily obtain one using the `login` method.
 ```dart
 // Create instance
 TMDBApi tmdb = new TMDBApi('YOUR_API_KEY_HERE');